JeffCarpenter/github-to-sqlite/PLAN.md

   - [ ] Use `fd` to locate common build files (`pyproject.toml`, `package.json`,
     `Cargo.toml`, `Gemfile`).
   - [ ] Parse each file and store its entire contents as JSON in the `repo_build_files.metadata` column.
-Package name and author can then be derived from this JSON as needed.
   - [ ] Record the repository's primary programming language and generate a serialized directory tree for storage in `repo_metadata`.
 - [ ] **Chunking**
   - [ ] Use `semantic_chunkers.chunkers.StatisticalChunker` to split README text
     into semantically meaningful chunks.
-See `docs/00-chunkers-intro.ipynb` in the `semantic-chunkers` repository for usage examples.
-  - [ ] If that library is not available at runtime, fall back to splitting on blank lines to ensure tests run without optional dependencies.
+If that library is unavailable at runtime, fall back to splitting on blank lines.
 - [ ] **Vector inference**
   - [ ] Run the model on the repository title, description and each README chunk.
   - [ ] Batch requests when possible to speed up inference.